dipeshpandit12/MERN-Projects/TODOAPP/README.md

 This is my first MERN Project.
-I have named this as "TODO APP" where we can do signup, login and CRUD operation.
-All the operations will be saved to database automatically.
-I have also included third party authentication with Facebook, Google and Discord where their session datas will be stored for max 1 hours.
+I have named this a "TODO LIST" where we can sign up, log in, and perform CRUD operations.
+All the operations will be saved to the database automatically.
+I have also included third-party authentication with Facebook, Google, and Discord where their session data will be stored for 1 hour.

 -------------------------------------------------------

 Frontend: React.js with Chakra UI
-Backend :Express.js
+Backend:Express.js
 Database: MongoDB

 -------------------------------------------------------